thomas66690801/comp/README.md

 **Discuss and analyse requirements related to information system security.**
+**Discuss methods you will use to protect information and data.**
--Payment module is being han\dled by stripe rubygem.
+>-Payment module is being han\dled by stripe rubygem.
-This frees the apps from storing financial data of users.
+>This frees the apps from storing financial data of users.

--Mailing is being taken care by mailgun.
+>-Mailing is being taken care by mailgun.
-This adds a layer protection against attacks via email such as spams.
+>This adds a layer protection against attacks via email such as spams.
 Mailgun also add efficiency managing large customers base via one mail account.

-    Discuss methods you will use to protect information and data.
+>These take care of the security issues on data safety from within our apps.